 Mr. Clark directed the McEachern HS Jazz Program from 2006-2017 and built the program to two full Jazz Ensembles and several small groups during that time.
 He currently serves as a brass instructor for the McEachern HS Marching Band.
 From 2007-2014, he was on staff with the Carlton J. Kell HS Marching Band and the National Champion Kennesaw Mountain Marching Band.
 Mr. Clark was the Euphonium Instructor at the Lassiter Music Institute from 2008-2014 and taught brass sectionals during that time for the Lassiter High School Symphonic Bands.
 Prior to moving to Georgia, he was an Elementary/Middle School Band Director in the Pittsburgh Catholic Diocese and the Assistant Conductor of the Pittsburgh Youth Philharmonic Orchestra.

 Outside of music, Mr. Clark is an active competitive fly-fisherman and professional fly- fishing guide.
 He is a member of the National Champion North Carolina Fly Fishing Team, has competed all over the country winning 10 individual competitions to date and was ranked #1 in the U.S. Fly Fishing League for the 2015 season.

-Mr. Clark lives in Dallas, GA with his wife Cecilia, who is the Director of Bands at Allatoona High School, and their two weimaraners “Coltrane and Mingus”.
+Mr. Clark lives in Cartersville, GA with his wife Cecilia, who is the Director of Bands at Allatoona High School, and their three weimaraners “Coltrane, Mingus and Monk”.